ksmin23/my-aws-cdk-examples/elasticsearch/README.md

 Enjoy!

-## How to access Amazon Elasticsearch Service with web browser
+## Remotely access your Amazon Elasticsearch Cluster using SSH tunnel from local machine
 1. Generate the new private and public keys `mynew_key` and `mynew_key.pub`, respectively:

    ```